Charleston - Boneyard Beach

 For lunch, Rhinebeck is always a good option.
 There is a variety of places to eat but our favorite is Bread Alone.
 On the weekends they offer both breakfast and lunch options but everything is delicious.
 We've tried lots of things on their menu and have never been disappointed.

 Also in Rhinebeck are some shops that aren't to be missed.
 Every time I go in Hammertown Barn, I want to completely redecorate our entire house, all with things purchased here.
 Right next door is Oblong Books & Music, where we usually spend a good deal of time browsing.
 They have a fantastic selection of children's books and I usually pick up something for myself as well.
-Finally, no small town is complete without a general store and Rhinebeck's does not disappoint.
-The AL Stickle Variety store has a vast array of items for sale including children's games and toys, crafting supplies, yarn and knitting supplies, and kitchenwares just to name a few.

 Christmas Day Trip - NYC